suffolklibraries/lgc/content/collections/events/wolsey-writers-04-05.md

               title: null
         text: 'Suffolk Onboard.'
 cta: |-
-  This event is organised by the New Wolsey Theatre
+  This event is based at the New Wolsey Theatre

   [https://www.wolseytheatre.co.uk/](https://www.wolseytheatre.co.uk/)